Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 .. note::

-   Multi-View drawing requires capable graphics card and drivers with *Triple Buffer* support.
+   Multi-view drawing requires capable graphics card and drivers with *Triple Buffer* support.
    If the *Automatic* mode does not work, set the *Window Draw Method* in the :doc:`System User Preferences </preferences/system>`.